Living with dementia: food preparation

 A talking microwave speaks the settings and operations as the buttons are pressed.
 It is therefore possible immediately to ensure the correct setting has been selected.
 This may be an advantage to you if it is difficult for you to see the controls on a manual or digital microwave.

 Coloured raised dots

-These can helpful when setting the manual microwave to the correct number of minutes.
+These can be helpful when setting the manual microwave to the correct number of minutes.
 A raised dot is placed on the dial and another corresponding coloured dot is placed on the control panel.
 When you turn the dial and the two dots meet the correct time has been selected and the microwave can be switched on.
 On a digital microwave the dots could be placed on the buttons to help ensure you select the correct programme.

 Plugs and sockets

-When you are being safety conscious and pulling out plugs it is possible to pull out ones which require to remain in.
+When you are being safety conscious and pulling out plugs it is possible to pull out ones which need to remain plugged in.
 A lockable plug cover shuts over single or double sockets and ensures it is not possible for the plugs to be removed.
 The cover requires the key to open it.